praveenpatidarwd/documentation/content/en/serverless/installation/python.md

 If your Lambda function is running in a VPC, follow these [instructions][8] to ensure that the extension can reach Datadog API endpoints.

+## Troubleshooting

+If you have trouble collecting the monitoring data after following the instructions above, refer to the [serverless monitoring troubleshooting guide][9] for help.

 ## Further Reading

 {{< partial name="whats-next/whats-next.html" >}}